lasercata/projetGL/README.md

 For the script:

 - First, define variables with the `@onready` keyword to initialize them after the game loads.
-- When pressing the **menu button** (see a specific section on how to link a controller button), the game is paused with line 23.
+- When pressing the **menu button** (see a specific section on how to link a controller button), the game is paused (or resumes if we are closing the menu) with line 23.
-- Lines 24 and 25 make the screen and pointer visible.
+- Lines 24 and 25 make the screen and pointer visible (or invisible if we are closing the menu).

 ![Menu Script - Step 1](doc/createUI7.png)
 ![Menu Script - Step 2](doc/createUI8.png)